rbgvictoria/keybase_model/README.md

 ![organisation](public/media/organisation.svg)

-This provides a level of encapsulation so that projects can trust that KeyBase handles their keys well and that users from outside can not make changes to their keys.
-If people want to use a key from another project in their project, they can just export that key and import it in their project, just like forking a repository in GitHub.
+This provides a level of encapsulation that makes that projects can trust that KeyBase handles their keys well and that users from outside can not make changes to their keys.
+If people want to use a key from another project in their own project, they can just export that key and import it in their project, analogous to forking a repository in GitHub.
 KeyBase does not have a mechanism for that, so people need to do that manually and manage attribution etc. themselves.
 People are also free to create projects outside KeyBase in which they bring together keys from different projects, provided they provide the necessary attribution (not to KeyBase but to the makers of the key).

 There is an **agents** table in the data model which has a record for every user.
 The **agents** table is linked to from every other table that is not